serverless/blog/posts/2018-11-01-no-server-november-challenge.md

 How to submit to the Serverless Ipsum challenge:
 1. Tweet the link to your GitHub repo and your Ipsum webpage.
-2. Include the hashtag #NoServerNovember.
+2. Include the hashtag #noServerNovember.

 *Intermediate/Advanced track (fun version)*